govau/notify-client-python/DOCUMENTATION.md

 #### template_id (required)

 The ID of the template.
-Sign into GOV.UK Notify and go to the __Templates__ page.
+Sign into Notify and go to the **Templates** page.

 #### personalisation (required)